swentel/indieweb/README.md

 enable the Imagecache external module, the files are downloaded so they are cached locally.
 Use even more caching power by installing the CDN module.
 The cache is generated when the webmention or microsub items are processed so the impact on request is minimal.

+By default, imagecache_external stores all files in public://externals.
+If you want to make it more dynamic, for instancy, by year and month, add following line to settings.php

+$config['imagecache_external.settings']['imagecache_directory'] = 'externals/' . date('Y') . '/' . date('m');

 ## Drush commands